 Deducting property rental interest

-If you rent out property, HMRC let you claim a deduction on the interest on any loan.
+If you rent out a property, HMRC let you claim a deduction on the interest on any loan.
+Here's how to do it in the untied app and untied Pro in the browser (scroll down).
+Note that interest needs to be entered separately, and not tagged as a transaction.

 Before you start, you'll need to have details of the interest you have paid in the year, probably on a statement from your lender.
 Note that untied does not allow bank transactions to be tagged as property interest payments - we often can't distinguish interest from repayments and the statement is a more reliable source.